ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 ``C:TIntegral``, once promoted, will have kind ``forall (k :: Type).
 TNum k -> TIntegral k``.

+In summary, typeclass dictionaries are promoted to the type level, but ignoring their members, either as a unit type or as a type that simply contains promoted dictionaries for the superclass.

 For Associated Type Families, Require Promoted Dictionaries to Reduce
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++